NiKourou/MovingBoxManager/README.md

 # MovingBoxManager

-A simple application for helping with the relocation, by organizing the moving boxes.
+A simple application for assisting relocation, by organizing the moving boxes.

 Functionality:
 1. Add boxes